Integrated Hierarchical Decision-Making in Inverse Kinematic Planning and Control: An Interior-Point Method for SHQP

-In the following, we split equality and inequality constraints in $\mathbb{C}_l$ into the two subsets $\mathbb{E}_l$ and $\mathbb{I}_l$, respectively.
-Introducing the slack variables $w$ for inequality constraints and penalizing them by the log-barrier function (with centering parameter $\sigma$ and duality measure $\mu$~\cite{pfeiffer2021}; $\Sigma$ is the sum of the element-wise logarithm), we obtain the problem
+In the following, the slack variables $h_{i}^{\pm}\coloneqq[ h_{i}^{+} h_{i}^{-}]^T$, $w_{i}$ (for $i\in\mathbb{I}_l$ only, highlighted with gray crosshatch pattern), and $w_{j}$ are introduced for the different inequality constraints in \ref{eq:shqp}.
+These are penalized using a log-barrier function with centering parameter $\sigma$ and duality measure $\mu$~\citep{pfeiffer2021}.
+This leads to the following problem formulation: